 After Sulla’s death in 78 BCE, another coup was staged by Lepidus, father to the Marcus Aemilius Lepidus who would one day ally himself with the future Augustus.
 The coup failed miserably and both Lepidus and Brutus the Elder (he was the father of Marcus Junius Brutus, one of Caesar’s murderers) were killed.
 In the mean time, the Senate’s forces were still busy fighting Marian supporters in Spain, where one Quintus Sertorius had carved out a virtually independent state in which both Romans and natives lived a very Roman life.
 Sertorius was never defeated in battle, but was murdered in 72 BCE.
 At that time, there was another serious war in Italy, the Servile War, started by the slave Spartacus (73-71 BC).

 The slave rebellion was ultimately put down, but not before several Roman armies had been smashed and many Roman consuls had shown their ineptitude.
 A lowly praetor by the name of Marcus Licinius Crassus had to save them.
 But the Social War and the slave rebellion had devastated much of the Italian countryside.
 Italy needed peace and quiet now, but more trouble was to come.
 Cicero managed to nip the Catilinarian conspiracy in the bud in 63 BCE (in a somewhat controversial way), but the fifties were marked by street violence, often of a political nature.
 The gangs of the demagogue tribune Publius Clodius Pulcher fought those of Milo, an ally of Cicero.
 Rome had no police force at that time and there was only so much the lictors of the magistrates could do, so eventually soldiers had to intervene.
 The Senate had to beg Gnaeus Pompeius Magnus (Pompey Magnus), the then-consul and a ‘member’ of the First Triumvirate, to send in his troops.
-A mob had by that time already burnt down the Senate House.
+A mob had by that time already burned down the Senate House.

 From bad to worse to reasonable